selfdriven-octo/octology/docs/index.md

 ### Related
 - Generate *octology* definitions (skillzeb Templates) using the *[Progressive Self-Actuation Framework](https://onboarding.selfdriven.foundation)*.
-- Generated community organisational systems and interfaces using the [selfdriven.network](https://selfdriven.network) based on *octology* definitions.
+- Community organisational systems and interfaces are generated using the [selfdriven.network](https://selfdriven.network) based on *octology* definitions.
 - [octomics.io](https://octomics.io) - Tokenised community-verified activity and growth as a path to useful resources.